 Peace of Mind is an innovative mindfulness-based Social and Emotional Learning program for Early Childhood through Sixth Grade.
 Peace of Mind recognizes mindfulness and brain science as essential to students’ acquisition and mastery of social and emotional skills and conflict resolution tools.

 The Peace of Mind Program includes grade-level appropriate, weekly, full-year Curricula, with optional scripts for each lesson; Storybooks, Classroom Resources, Training, both in-person and online, an annual Conference, and a Community of Practice and support for parents.

 The Peace of Mind Curriculum teaches students how to: notice and manage their emotions, focus their attention, empathize and connect with others, and resolve conflicts peacefully.
 Peace of Mind supports the 5 CASEL Core SEL Competencies and aligns with ASCA standards.

 Peace of Mind gives teachers and counselors the tools to shift the culture of a classroom, and a school, toward kindness and inclusion.

 A Video Peek into Peace of Mind.
 Curriculum developer Linda Ryden’s work and the Peace of Mind program have been recognized in the Washington Post, the Huffington Post, and on CBS, ABC and Fox5, and in the recently released film A Joyful Mind.

-We have created the Peace of Mind Curriculum Series with professional educators in mind.
-Each Curricula includes the detailed guidance and optional scripts to allow you to pick it up and put it to work immediately for the children you care about – on the job support!
+We have created the Peace of Mind Curriculum Series with educators in mind.
+Each Curricula includes the detailed guidance and optional scripts to allow you to pick it up and put it to work immediately for the children you care about.
 For more information: